Slime mold: Distribution, habitats, and ecology

 Slime mold beetles such as Sphindus dubius feed exclusively on slime molds.

 Slime molds, with their small size and moist surface, live mostly in damp habitats including shaded forests, rotting wood, fallen or living leaves, and on bryophytes.
 Most Myxogastria are terrestrial, though some, such as Didymium aquatilis, are aquatic, and D. nigripes is semi-aquatic.
 Myxogastria are not limited to wet regions; 34 species are known from Saudi Arabia, living on bark, in plant litter and rotting wood, and even in deserts.
 They also occur in Arizona's Sonoran Desert (46 species), and in Chile's exceptionally dry Atacama Desert (24 species).
 In contrast, the semi-dry Tehuacán-Cuicatlán Biosphere Reserve has 105 species, and Russia and Kazakhstan's Volga river basin has 158 species.
 In tropical rainforests of Latin America, species such as of Arcyria and Didymium are commonly epiphyllous, growing on the leaves of liverworts.
+Eumycetozoa flourish in swamp forests, such as the Knyszyn Forest of Poland.

 The dictyostelids are mostly terrestrial.
 On Changbai Mountain in China, six species of dictyostelids were found in forest soils at elevations up to 2038 m, the highest recorded species there being Dictyostelium mucoroides.

 The protostelids live mainly on dead plant matter, where they consume the spores of bacteria, yeasts, and fungi.
 They include some aquatic species, which live on dead plant parts submerged in ponds.
 Cellular slime molds are most numerous in the tropics, decreasing with latitude, but are cosmopolitan in distribution, occurring in soil even in the Arctic and the Antarctic.
 In the Alaskan tundra, the only slime molds are the dictyostelids D. mucoroides and D. sphaerocephalum.

 The species of Copromyxa are coprophilous, feeding on dung.

 Some myxogastrians have their spores dispersed by animals.
 The slime mold fly Epicypta testata lay its eggs within the spore mass of Enteridium lycoperdon, which the larvae feed on.
 These pupate, and the hatching adults carry and disperse spores that have stuck to them.
 While various insects consume slime molds, Sphindidae slime mold beetles, both larvae and adults, feed exclusively on them.